 The whole thrust of the paragraph is about evidence, about witnesses being called, about something that actually happened for which eyewitnesses could and would vouch.
 Paul would hardly call eyewitnesses for an experience which continued unabated, not least in Corinth itself.

 Furthermore, Wright noted that the early Christians did not perceive the experiences of Jesus’s resurrection as a mystical vision or apparition.

 Paul wrote of the numerous witnesses of Jesus’s resurrection as proof — legal proof.
-Hundreds of disciples and opponents experienced Jesus risen from the dead.
+Hundreds of disciples and opponents believed that they experienced Jesus risen from the dead.
 Whether someone believes that Jesus rose may depend upon one accepting that if God exists, then miracles most probably do too.

 The Gospel Started the Church

-This first Christian creed is a historical marker for when and how the church began.
-The church could not have began unless the first converts experienced Jesus bodily resurrected from the dead.
-These first believers could not claim that they saw a spirit or felt a presence of Jesus as though Jesus continued to live.
-The earliest account of the first believers was that Jesus bodily rose from the dead.
+This early Christian confession of faith is a historical marker for when and how the church began.
+The church could not have began unless the first converts believed that they experienced Jesus bodily resurrected from the dead.
+These first believers could not claim that they saw a spirit or felt a presence of Jesus, but the earliest account of the first believers was that Jesus bodily rose from the dead.